FAQ

 Does KeyboardKit collect any user data?

-No. KeyboardKit does not collect, store, or transmit any user data.
-All processing happens on-device.
+KeyboardKit does not collect, store, or transmit any user data.
+All processing happens on-device, unless you explicitly use external services.
 See the privacy policy for details.

 Does using KeyboardKit require Full Access?